Sharma-Mayank15/ResumeSkillExtractor/README.md

 # Resume Skill Extractor (AI-Powered)

-A Java application that uses OpenAI API to intelligently extract key skills from a resume text file.
+A Java application that uses the OpenAI API to extract key skills from a resume text file intelligently.

 ## Features
 - Read resume content from file